mbrucher/AudioTK/README.md

 Changelog
 ---------
 ### 0.7.2
-* Added an AttackReleaseHysteresis filter
+* Added an AttackReleaseHysteresis filter with Python wrapper
 * Added a GainMaxColoredExpander filter with Python wrapper
 * Removed the gain fractional filters
 * Added a GainSwellFilter with Python wrapper